 Philip Henry Gosse

-Gosse in 1855 Philip Henry Gosse (; 6 April 1810 – 23 August 1888), known to his friends as Henry, was an English naturalist and populariser of natural science, an early improver of the seawater aquarium, and a painstaking innovator in the study of marine biology.
-Gosse created and stocked the world's first public marine aquarium at London Zoo in 1853, and coined the term "aquarium" when he published the first manual, ''The Aquarium: An Unveiling of the Wonders of the Deep Sea'', in 1854.
-His work was the catalyst for an aquarium craze in early Victorian England.
+Gosse in 1855 Philip Henry Gosse (; 6 April 1810 – 23 August 1888), known to his friends as Henry, was an English naturalist and populariser of natural science, prolific author, "Father of the Aquarium", scientific illustrator, lecturer, entrepreneur, and pioneer in the study of marine biology and ornithology.
+Gosse created and stocked the world's first public marine aquarium at London Zoo in 1853, and coined the term "aquarium".
+His 1854 work ''The Aquarium: An Unveiling of the Wonders of the Deep Sea'' was the catalyst for the aquarium craze in mid-Victorian England.
+Over thirty years later, Gosse co-authored a three-volume work on Rotifera (microscopic aquatic animals) considered at the time "the most complete and exhaustive history of the Rotifera in any language", with drawings of "extreme minuteness, accuracy, and beauty".

 Showing 1 - 3 results of 3 for search 'Gosse, Philip', query time: 0.01s Refine Results